 Capture the photo of a lifetime while exploring our majestic forests and wetland.
-Frequent sightings of deer, squirrels, fox, as well as sightings of black bear, bring visitors delight and a meaningful respect of the environment.
+Frequent sightings of deer, squirrels, fox and black bear bring visitors delight and a meaningful respect for the environment.

 When snow is adequate, the park staff will groom and track the trail surface for skiing.
 Snowshoeing is permitted but snowshoe users must stay off the ski tracks.

 Please see our Winter Activities for more information on skiing at New Germany.

 Note: Motorized vehicles are not permitted on New Germany’s trails.

 A trail guide is available for $5 and can be purchased at the park headquarters office.

 A map of the trails at New Germany State Park can be downloaded for free from this website.
 Please make sure to read the printing instructions and information for how to download the file to cell phones.
 The map is in a PDF format that requires Adobe Reader.
 To get the free Adobe Reader go to Adobe.com.